Writing My Own Programming Language

 OP_HALT ; Stop the program

-I designed Phase's instruction set to be intentionally minimal, with about 25 opcodes currently implemented.
-Bytecode generation was surprisingly interesting, and was one of my favourite aspects of creating Phase due to the total design control it provided.
+I designed Phase's instruction set to be minimal rather than superfluous, with about 25 opcodes currently implemented.
+Bytecode generation was surprisingly interesting, and, in fact, one of my favourite aspects of creating Phase due to the total design control it provided.

 5. Virtual Machine (Execution)

-The final component of the pipeline is the VM, which directly executes the bytecode.
+The pipeline ends with the virtual machine, which directly executes the bytecode.
 It maintains:

 - An instruction pointer tracking which instruction to execute next.